quantori/qtr-fingerprint/README.md

 ## Program arguments

-You can get help information about your executable just by running
+You can get --help information about your executable just by running

 `./program --helpfull`